-Go, also known as GoLang, is an open source programming language developed at Google by Robert Griesemer, Rob Pike, and Ken Thompson in 2007.
 The Go language became a public open source project on November 10, 2009.
 Go language is being actively used in some Google's production servers, as well as by other companies such as Dropbox, CoreOS, CloudFlare, Docker, Soundcloud, Uber and many.
-In this tutorial, we will see how to install and configure Go programming language in Linux.

-Install Go Language In Linux
+Install Go Language in Linux

 Go language is available in the default repositories of most modern Linux distributions.

-On Arch Linux and derivatives:
+On Arch Linux and variants like EndeavourOS and Manjaro Linux:

 $ sudo pacman -S go